adjust/windows_sdk/README.md

 ## Summary

-This is the Windows SDK of adjust™.
-You can read more about it at [adjust.io][].
+This is the Windows SDK of adjust.io™.
+You can read more about adjust.io™ at [adjust.io](http://adjust.io).

 ## Basic Installation